 Furthermore, in the Fall of 2015, the County Parks installed new, modern playgrounds into Max Brandon Park and Flint Park Lake.
 These new playgrounds represent a near \$110,000 capital investment.
-While this partnerships does require the City of Flint to contribute \$20,000 annually until 2021, it is estimated that Genesee County Parks provide up to \$500,000 worth of services in return!
+While this partnerships does require the City of Flint to contribute \$20,000 annually until 2021, it is estimated that Genesee County Parks provides up to \$300,000 worth of services each year in return!